Drifter-Supremo/gorlea-notes-docs/memory-bank/productContext.md

 ---

 Remember: The goal is to make the user's brain feel heard, not managed.
 Every feature should reduce friction and cognitive load while maintaining trust and reliability.

+---

+### Update: April 5, 2025 - Chat Scroll UX Enhancements

+- Fixed a scroll issue where Gorlea's confirmation messages were not fully visible or auto-scrolling.
+- This improvement **reduces friction** and **keeps the user focused** on their thoughts, not the interface.
+- Ensures a **smooth, continuous chat flow** that supports ADHD users' need for quick, distraction-free note capture.
+- Reinforces the product's core value: **minimize cognitive load, maximize mental clarity**.